Starnodes2024/ComfyUI_StarNodes/README.md

 - ⭐ Star Seven Wildcards: A prompt maker that use 7 inputs with wildcards to create prompts with different wildcards and multiple random inputs from one wildcard used.
 Also works without wildcards as text concatenate.
   You will find many wildcards in the "wildcards" subfolder of the node.
 To use them just copy the whole folder to your main ComfyUI directory.
+  NEW: Recursive wildcard processing up to 10 layers.

 - ⭐ Input Image Chooser: A simple switch for big workflows to switch between 8 input images